-Report Fields Suppliers.SupplierID Orders.OrderDate OrderDetails.UnitPrice OrderDetails.Quantity Categories.CategoryName Products.ProductName Suppliers.SupplierName fx Line Total Categories 「豆" Orders.Ord tegoryName - A Browse Data Find Field Options
+Report Fields Suppliers.SupplierID Orders.OrderDate OrderS.OrderID OrderDetails.UnitPrice OrderDetails.Quantity Categories.CategoryName Products.ProductName Suppliers.SupplierName fx Line Total Categories Group By: Suppliers.Supplierl Categories.Cat Corders.Ord egoryName - A Browse Data Find Field Options

 As you create groups, Crystal Reports nests each group inside the previous one you created.
 However, you can reorder groups in any order you want.
 To reorder groups, left-click the Group Header section name at the left of the Design screen for the group you want to move.
 The group header and footer sections are highlighted.
 Drag the group to the new location.
 The mouse pointer changes to a grabbing hand as you drag.
 In the Group Expert shown above you simply move the group headers using the arrows in the top right of the window